 Non-matriculated students may enroll in courses as Special Status students.
 Up to 9 graduate credits earned as a Special Status student can be accepted toward a degree, if the courses are appropriate for the program to which the student later applies.
 It is wise for Special Status students who are interested in pursuing a degree program to apply promptly, before accumulating inappropriate courses.
 Enrollment as a Special Status student does not ensure admission to a degree program.
 Special Status application forms are available on MyArcadia (http://my.arcadia.edu) and in the College of Graduate Studies, and the Registrar’s Office.
-A registration hold will be placed on anyone who has earned 12 graduate credits and has not been accepted to the College of Graduate Studies.
+A registration hold will be placed on anyone who has earned 12 graduate credits and has not been accepted into a graduate program.

 Special status is not permitted in the following: doctoral programs in Education and Physical Therapy, and master’s programs in Business Administration, Forensic Science, Genetic Counseling, International Peace and Conflict Resolution and Medical Science (Physician Assistant).

 Undergraduate Enrollment in Graduate Courses

-Arcadia University undergraduate students who are within a few credits of meeting the requirements for the bachelor’s degree may, with the permission of the department chair, faculty adviser and Dean of Graduate Studies, enroll in a limited number of graduate courses (500-level courses).
+Arcadia University undergraduate students who are within a few credits of meeting the requirements for the bachelor’s degree may, with the permission of the department chair, faculty adviser and Dean of Graduate and Undergraduate Studies, enroll in a limited number of graduate courses (500-level courses).
 Credit may be awarded either toward the bachelor’s or the master’s degree, but not both.